Back to Top

 Injection simply means to provide something or to inject something by a third person.

-And in the above scenario, new Taxation() is the object that needs to be injected in the class by a third person for the decoupling of the dependency from Product -> Taxation.
+In the scenario above, new Taxation() represents the object that should be injected into the class by a third party to decouple the dependency between Product and Taxation.

-So Dependency Injection means to remove the direct dependency of the objects with class and use a third class to create objects for that class which is ObjectManager in Magento2.
+So Dependency Injection means to remove the direct dependency of the objects with class and use a third class to create objects for that class which is ObjectManager in Adobe commerce (Magento 2).

 Problem